What are Medigap Protections?

-Unlike regular health insurance, which was reformed by the Affordable Care Act (Obamacare), supplemental Medicare insurance companies can use your health history and data on pre-existing conditions to make their coverage determination.
+Unlike regular health insurance, which was reformed by the Affordable Care Act (Obamacare), supplemental Medicare insurance companies can use your health history and data on A pre-existing condition is any health problem that occurred before enrolling in a health plan.
+The Affordable Care Act law made it illegal for health plans to or charge more due to a pre-existing condition.... to make their A coverage determination is the first decision made by a Medicare Part D plan (not the pharmacy) about a plan member's drug benefits..
 In other words, they can turn you down or make you pay more due to a pre-existing condition.

 The process Medicare supplement companies use to approve or disapprove your application is called medical underwriting.
 However, there are two situations that allow you to apply for coverage without going through medical underwriting.